 1 Click on the "Create course" button to create your first pre-selling course.

-...and a course URL.
-We recommend to use a keyword in your course title such as "Presell" so your learners are aware that this is not yet the full version of the course.
+And the course's URL.
+We recommend using a keyword in your course title such as "Presell" so your learners are aware that this is not yet the full version of the course.

 3 Then, click on the access type of your course.

 4 Now set a price for your pre-sell course.
 Choose the Paid option so your learners can start enrolling and set as Starting price the price that the course will be under once it is ready and as a Discount price the price for those who will enroll before the official release date

 5 Add an image representing your course and fill in the description before moving forward.

 6 You are ready to publish your first PreSell course.
 Just click the "OK, take me to the course" button to finish.

 Concerning the content of your course, it is recommended to upload an introductory video so your learners will be informed about the course.